Haoyuelll/env_installation/isaac.md

 **Reason**: not using bash as default shell, while the script takes working dirctory from bash.

-Solution: replace bash related variable to with universal one
+**Solution**: replace bash related variable to with universal one

-Original:
+​	Original:

 ```bash
 #!/bin/bash
 SCRIPT_DIR="$( cd "$( dirname "$BASH_SOURCE" )" && pwd )"
 ```

-Replace it with:
+​	Replace it with:

 ```bash
 #!/bin/sh